gschroe/schroderlab-collection/README.md

 - [Density Sharpening](#density-sharpening)
 - [Model-Map FSC](#model-map-fsc)

 ---

+## **Sort Micrographs by Cross-β Signal**

+`sort_micrographs_crossbeta/`
+Amyloid fibrils show a characteristic **4.7 Å cross-β reflection** in the Fourier spectrum.
+This tool computes the signal strength in each micrograph and sorts micrographs according to the visibility of fibrils.
+This helps to identify micrographs with high fibril content before particle extraction.

+---

-## Napari-based Tool for Manual Fibril Annotation
+## Napari-based Tool for Manual Fibril Picking
 This tool is hosted in a separate repository:

 https://github.com/sim-som/cryoem_fibril_annotator